MaxKurinjiru/SuluSchemaOrgBundle/README.md

 # Sulu SchemaOrg Bundle

-This bundle integrate Structured Data from [Schema.org](https://schema.org/) to your project.
+This bundle integrates Structured Data from [Schema.org](https://schema.org/) to your project.

 ## Instalation